Updated: Dec 5, 2022

 When she first came to us, Cathy had a little bit of non-identifying information about her birth mother but the only information she had about her birth father was that he was believed to be Scottish.
-Fortunately, Cathy had already taken a 23andMe DNA test so I started digging in.
+Fortunately, Cathy had already taken a 23andMe DNA test so we started digging in.

-It was clear to me right from the start that most of her DNA matches were on one side of her family—most likely her maternal side.
-After just a few days of working with her DNA results, I identified her birth mother and found that she was still living.
+It was clear right from the start that most of her DNA matches were on one side of her family—most likely her maternal side.
+After just a few days of working with her DNA results, we identified her birth mother and found that she was still living.
 Cathy was excited and nervous and feeling exactly the whirlwind of emotions many, if not all, adoptees feel upon receiving this news.

 After several weeks of trying to get a hold of Cathy's birth mother, we finally received a response: a request for no contact.
 She could not have been clearer.
 Cathy was understandably devastated.

 It can take a long time to process something like this.
 It was not the turn of events Cathy had hoped for.
 No matter how long I do this job, it never gets any easier to deliver that news.

 Cathy displayed such an incredible resilience and strength as she navigated through this experience.
 So when she inevitably asked if anything could be done to try to identify her birth father, we suddenly felt a lump in my throat.
 Cathy had just one or two DNA matches from her paternal side—certainly not enough for me to work with.
 We told her her only remaining option would be to take an AncestryDNA test to see if there were any more paternal matches she might be able to gain.

 We reiterated how important it was to keep her expectations in check: the vast majority of people who take consumer DNA tests are Americans and so if her birth father was indeed Scottish, the odds were very much stacked against her of finding much more (if any) information to aide in the search.
 Cathy agreed that she had nothing to lose but understood to not let her hopes get too high.

 Then her AncestryDNA results came in.